eyeonus/EDDBlink/README.md

 '-O clean' will COMPLETELY WIPE the database and rebuild it from scratch using the downloaded dump files.

-The plugin gets it data from Tromador's mirror, "http://elite.ripz.org/", but if for any reason that site goes down it will automatically fallback to downloading directly from EDDB.io's API.
+The plugin gets its data from Tromador's mirror, "http://elite.ripz.org/", but if for any reason that site goes down it will automatically fallback to downloading directly from EDDB.io's API.

 Here are all the options available and a brief explanation of what each does: